 With this renovation, I was determined to try my hand at tiling and the basement bathroom was the safest place to learn.
-We purchased the floor tile at Home Depot and they went down great!
+We purchased the floor tile at Home Depot and they were easy to install!
 I now recognize this same tile in almost every flip and new build.
 Apparently, everyone appreciates the affordability!

 Once the floor tile was installed, we ran into some issues.
-First, I had insisted on being the one to grout the floor.
-I felt I was more detail-oriented but quickly realized the positioning was not ideal for someone 5 months pregnant.
+First, I insisted on grouting the floor because I considered myself more detail-oriented than my husband.
+Once I started I quickly realized the positioning was not ideal for someone 5 months pregnant.

 Second, I had been reading all of my handy dandy blogs and learned about the benefits of pre-mixed grout.
 I chose Simple Grout which was not the most expensive but also not the least.
 This was a mistake.

 Here is what our beautiful tile looked like after we added the grout.
 I was so mad I wanted to cry!

-I made one critical error when choosing the materials- I forgot to check reviews.
+I made one critical error when choosing the materials- I forgot to check the reviews.
 If I had looked at the product reviews prior to using the product I would have seen that most people who used it would not recommend it.
 So if you are looking for a premixed grout, do NOT go with Simple Grout for filling in the cracks!

 Because I was pregnant, I could not participate in cleaning up my mess with chemicals, so Chris had to spend the next few days scrubbing the floors.
-When nothing seemed to work, Chris found a product that finally fixed the problem – BLAZE!
+When nothing seemed to work, he found a product that finally fixed the problem – BLAZE!
 Sounds pretty hardcore, huh?
 I DEFINITELY recommend this product to remove tough grout haze! 🙂

 Here are the floors once Blaze was done kicking its ass.
 Blaze is my hero.